-Dr. Maldonado holds a Doctor of Musical Arts degree from Stony Brook University.
-He started studying the guitar at a young age in the Programa de Cuerdas at the Conservatorio de Musica de Puerto Rico (CMPR).
-He graduated with a Bachelor’s degree in classical guitar performance from the CMPR where he studied guitar with Luis Enrique Julia and chamber music with Leonardo Egurbida and Alberto Rodriguez.
+Dr. Maldonado started studying the guitar at a young age with Eladio Scharron in the Programa de Cuerdas at the Conservatorio de Música de Puerto Rico (CMPR).
+He graduated with a Bachelor’s degree in classical guitar performance from the CMPR where he studied guitar with Luis Enrique Juliá and chamber music with Leonardo Egúrbida and Alberto Rodríguez.

 Dr. Maldonado then moved to New York to pursue a Master of Music degree and a Doctor of Musical Arts Degree at SUNY Stony Brook University where he studied classical guitar with Jerry Willard, chamber music with harpsichordist Arthur Haas, and early music analysis with the musicologist Sarah Fuller.
 Dr. Maldonado’s doctoral research focused on two genres of Puerto Rican music, Plena and Puerto Rican Danza, tracing the genres’ origins, explaining their socio-political connotations, and using musical analysis to suggest a more accurate performance practice of these genres on the classical guitar.
 Maldonado presented the culmination of his research and musical analysis in his final doctoral prospectus and concert, which featured the Sonata Op.
 12 by Antoine de Lhoyer (performed on historical instruments), the Grand Duo Op.
 86 for piano and guitar by Ferdinando Carulli (performed on historical instruments), the second lute suite BWV 997 by Johann Sebastian Bach, the Sonatina Tropical for two guitars by Ernesto Cordero and Three Puerto Rican Danzas by Leonardo Egúrbida.